ESL skit for first and second conditionals - I'm bored!

 Teen: I’m so bored.

-Starts walking around in circles.
-Groups 1 comes center stage:
+This group starts walking around in circles while group 1 comes center stage:

 Group 1